 It is important to us to make theater accessible.
 In 2014 we made the decision to change our ticketing policies so that money would never be a barrier to experiencing works of art.
 We offer advance tickets online at a sliding scale rate and "Pay what you can" tickets at the door.
 We never turn anyone away for lack of funds.
 You can find more details on our Tickets page.

-Centro Laboral de Graton, Comite VIDA, Healdsburg Day Labor Canter, Committee for Immigrant Youth Justice Alliance, LandPaths, North Bay Immigrant Youth Union, North Bay Organizing Project, Padilla Partners, Redwood Empire Food Bank, SSU Chicano and Latino Studies & USF Dept. of Performing Arts and Social Justice.
+Centro Laboral de Graton, Comite VIDA, Healdsburg Day Labor Canter, Committee for Immigrant Youth Justice Alliance, LandPaths, North Bay Immigrant Youth Union, North Bay Organizing Project, Padilla Partners, Redwood Empire Food Bank, SSU Chicano and Latino Studies & USF Dept. of Performing Arts and Social Justice, and Z Space.